k3po/k3po/specification/k3po.control/SPEC.md

   2) after sending a **STARTED** event (note, script execution may have completed if the script is just accepts prior to the **START** command or **STARTED** event)

+Prior to receiving a **FINISHED** command, the test framework may request script execution to stop by sending an  **ABORT** command.
+The driver must abort the current script execution, which should trigger a **FINISHED** command.
+If the script execution has already stopped the driver will ignore the **ABORT** command (note, in this case the driver should already have sent the **FINISHED** or be in the process of sending the **FINISHED**).

 Any time after the **PREPARE** command and before the **DISPOSE** command, the test framework can send an **AWAIT** command.

 If the driver receives an **AWAIT** command and the scripts are still executing (i.e. the **FINISHED** command has not been sent or is not in the process of being sent), the driver MUST send a **NOTIFIED** event if the barrier has already complete or when/if the barrier does completes.
 The driver MAY ignore await commands if it receives them after script execution.

-Prior to receiving a **FINISHED** command, the test framework may request script execution to stop by sending an  **ABORT** command.
-The driver must abort the current script execution, which should trigger a **FINISHED** command.
-If the script execution has already stopped the driver will ignore the **ABORT** command (note, in this case the driver should already have sent the **FINISHED** or be in the process of sending the finished).

 The test framework signals the end of the test by sending a **DISPOSE** command to the driver.
 Note the test can not end prior to completing the script execution (i.e. DISPOSE MUST not be sent before a **FINISHED** event).
 This triggers the clean up of any